 On July 1, 2014, the Company entered into a contract to lease office space in the Las Colinas Business Center in Irving, TX.
 Subsequent to execution of the contract, the Company revised the lease to include additional space and extend the lease term through June 30, 2023.
-On November 1, 2022, the Company executed an extension of lease office space to extend through November 30, 2028.
-This extension included an additional 3,700 square feet of space that will be available for use in December 2023 and will be included in monthly rent payments accordingly.
+On November 1, 2022, the Company executed an extension of lease leased office space to extend through November 30, 2028.
+This extension included an additional 3,700 square feet of space that will be became available for use in December 2023 and will be has been included in monthly rent payments accordingly.

-The Company recognizes operating lease costs on a straight-line basis over the lease term within selling, general and administrative expense in the condensed consolidated statements of income and comprehensive income (loss).
+The Company recognizes operating lease costs on a straight-line basis over the lease term within selling, general and administrative expense in the unaudited condensed consolidated statements of income operations and comprehensive income (loss).
 The following table contains a summary of the operating lease costs recognized under ASC 842 and supplemental cash flow information for leases:

-Three Months Ended September 30, Nine Months Ended September 30, 2023 2022 2023 2022 Fixed lease expense \$ 112 \$ 61 \$ 311 \$ 183 Total lease cost \$ 112 \$ 61 \$ 311 \$ 183 Other information: Cash paid for amounts included in the measurement of lease liabilities \$ 103 \$ 64 \$ 214 \$ 193
+Three Months Ended Nine Months Ended

+September 30, September 30,

+2023 2022 2023 2022

+Fixed lease expense \$ 112 \$ 61 \$ 311 \$ 183 Total lease cost \$ 112 \$ 61 \$ 311 \$ 183 Other information: Cash paid for amounts included in the measurement of lease liabilities \$ 103 \$ 64 \$ 214 \$ 193